shaharyarrahmad/shops/packages/pinelab-storefront/README.md

 This package holds:

-1. Reusable Vue components to compose storefronts.
+1. Reusable Buefy Vue components to compose storefronts.
 2. Vendure logic for generating static pages serverside.
 3. VendureClient for use on the client/browser.